 This course introduces the scientific study of human society, culture, and social interactions.
 Topics include socialization, research methods, diversity and inequality, cooperation and conflict, social change, social institutions, and organizations.
 Upon completion, students should be able to demonstrate knowledge of sociological concepts as they apply to the interplay among individuals, groups, and societies.
+This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
+This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.
 Classroom Hours (3.00).